Public Art Masterplan and Policies

 The City also works with private developers who are required to contribute to public art in connection with their development projects within the City.
 Developer contributions are governed by two key town planning documents.

-Policy P316 – Developer Contribution for Public Art and Public Art Spaces
+Local Planning Policy - Developer Contributions for Public Art and Public Art Spaces

-For most areas within the City, P316 Developer Contribution for Public Art and Public Art Spaces requires that private developers of projects with a construction value of $4 million or greater contribute at least 1% of the construction value towards public art.
-Where P316 applies, developers may choose to meet this requirement in one of three ways:
+For most areas within the City, Local Planning Policy - Developer Contributions for Public Art and Public Art Spaces ('the Policy') facilitate the development of public art in the City in accordance with the Public Art Masterplan.
+Where the Policy applies, developers may choose to meet this requirement in one of three ways:

 Canning Bridge Activity Centre Plan